-- Established strong partnerships with the public sector, business and community and voluntary sector across North Lincolnshire, including statutory arrangements for Community Safety, Health and Wellbeing and Safeguarding. - Mechanisms in place to consult where necessary with public sector bodies such as Police and Fire.

-- Established a North Lincolnshire Place Partnership as a forum for Chief Officers of member public sector organisations to work collectively as 'Place Leaders' to improve outcomes for people and place together with voluntary & community sector and business sector representation. - The Adults Partnership and Children's & Young People Partnership provide a framework for consulting and engaging with key stakeholders including voluntary and community groups. - Established Partnership Protocol and Joint Working Framework.
+- Established strong partnerships with the public sector, business and community and voluntary sector across North Lincolnshire, including statutory arrangements for Community Safety, Health and Wellbeing and Safeguarding. - Mechanisms in place to consult where necessary with public sector bodies such as Police and Fire. - The Adults Partnership and Children's & Young People Partnership provide a framework for consulting and engaging with key stakeholders including voluntary and community groups. - Established Partnership Protocol and Joint Working Framework.